Study

 Select a resource above

-When all the kings of the Amorites beyond the Jordan to the west, and all the kings of the Canaanites by the sea, heard that the L ord had dried up the waters of the Jordan for the Israelites until they had crossed over, their hearts melted, and there was no longer any spirit in them, because of the Israelites.
+1 Now when all the Amorite kings west of the Jordan and all the Canaanite kings along the coast heard how the LORD had dried up the Jordan before the Israelites until they Another textual tradition we had crossed over, their hearts melted in fear and they no longer had the courage to face the Israelites.

 11. And they did eat of the old corn, etc Whether they then began first to eat wheaten bread is not very clear.
 For they had dwelt in a country that was not uncultivated, and was tolerably fertile.
 At least in the territories of the two kings there was enough of corn to supply the inhabitants.
 It does not seem reasonable to suppose that the children of Israel allowed the corn which they found there to rot and perish by mere waste.
 And I have no doubt that they ate the flesh which remained over of the sacrifices.
 It is quite possible, therefore, that they did not wholly abstain from wheaten bread, and yet did not abandon their accustomed food.
 For a country which was assigned to a tenth part could not have furnished food sufficient for the whole multitude, as there cannot be a doubt that a just estimate was made when Moses settled in it only two tribes and a half tribe.
 As yet, therefore, the twelve tribes had not found sufficient food, more especially as the country had been devastated by war, and the Israelites, who were not in safety to leave the camp, could not devote their attention to agriculture.
 The manna was thus necessary to feed them until a more abundant supply was obtained.
 This took place in the land of Canaan, and then, accordingly, they returned to common food.
 But why they deferred it till that day is not known, unless it be that after their wound was cured, some days behooved to be spent in collecting corn, while religion did not permit them to bake bread lest they should break the Sabbath.
 But although that rest was sacred, we gather from the circumstances that they made haste, as the flour must have been previously prepared, seeing they could not grind it and bake it in a single day.